 | 1995 |

-RIP140 (NRIP1) directly interacts in vitro with the ligand-dependent activation domain AF2 of the estrogen receptor; this interaction is enhanced by estrogen but not anti-estrogens, and RIP140 also interacts with estrogen receptor in intact cells to modulate its transcriptional activity. |
+RIP140 (NRIP1) directly interacts in vitro with the ligand-dependent activation domain AF2 of the estrogen receptor; this interaction is increased by estrogen but not by anti-estrogens, and the in vitro binding capacity of mutant receptors correlates with their ability to stimulate transcription.
+RIP140 also co-immunoprecipitates with ER in intact cells and modulates ER transcriptional activity in the presence of estrogen. |

 In vitro binding assay, co-immunoprecipitation in intact cells, transient transfection reporter assay |